Antisemitism in US higher education: 20th century

 Efforts to limit Jewish enrollment began in New York City, a metropolis where the Jewish population accounted for 30% of its inhabitants in the early 20th century.
 By 1920, Columbia University had a 40% Jewish enrollment rate, as reported by Oliver Pollak.
 During that time, as most Jewish students were financially disadvantaged, working night jobs to cover tuition costs and residing at home, Columbia University mandated that students live in on-campus dormitories and restricted scholarship opportunities.
-Additionally, Columbia implemented interviews as part of the admissions process, where university representatives could discern accents or other indicators of Jewish heritage, even if the applicant's name did not explicitly suggest it.
-According to Oppenheimer, this led to a shift in the university's culture, prompting elite Protestant students to withdraw from Columbia.
-Following the program's introduction, Columbia witnessed a 50% decrease in the number of Jewish students within a span of two years.
+Additionally, Columbia introduced interviews as part of the admissions process, where university representatives could discern accents or other indicators of Jewish heritage, even if the applicant's name did not explicitly suggest it.
+According to Oppenheimer, this shift in the university's culture prompted elite Protestant students to withdraw from Columbia.
+Following the program's introduction, Columbia witnessed a 50% decrease in the number of Jewish students over two years.
 In 1922, Jews made up approximately 22% of the student body at Harvard University.
 To address this, Harvard initiated a program focused on geographic diversity, aiming to admit students from states with lower Jewish populations.
 Historians James Davidson and Deborah Coe assert that Harvard President Abbott Lawrence Lowell was "the most significant proponent of restricting Jewish admissions".

-US admissions tests were designed to fit a White Protestant elite education with questions on Classical subjects as well as Greek and Latin which were not taught in schools where the Jews and other immigrants learned.
+US admissions tests were designed to fit a White Protestant elite education with questions on Classical subjects as well as Greek and Latin, which were not taught in schools where Jews and other immigrants learned.
 Yale, Dartmouth and other universities introduced legacy admissions that favored the Protestant elite.

 According to sociologist Stephen Steinberg, Jews were most commonly restricted through character and psychological exams.
-Jews were often given descriptors that were in contrast to the values which the universities sought and those Jews who managed to prove they exhibited such values were considered "pushy".
+Jews were often given descriptors that were in contrast to the values which the universities sought, and those Jews who managed to prove they exhibited such values were considered "pushy".
 School administrators who were mostly Protestant would characterize Jews with stereotypes and prevent their entry to universities.

+Over the winter of 1939–1940, a literature professor at Hunter College of the City University of New York, Max Otto Koischwitz, gave a series of antisemitic lectures and, as a result, was first put on mandatory leave and then resigned.
+He returned to his birth country of Germany and was employed by the Reichs-Rundfunk-Gesellschaft as a propagandist until his death from tuberculosis several years later.

-Stanford University under President Marc Tessier-Lavigne admitted in 2022 to having limited the admission of Jewish students in the 1950s which he called "appalling antisemitic behavior".
+Stanford University, under President Marc Tessier-Lavigne, admitted in 2022 to having limited the admission of Jewish students in the 1950s, which he called "appalling antisemitic behavior".
 According to the Stanford committee, Stanford stopped or limited recruiting students from schools with high ratios of Jewish students.
-Between 1949 and 1952 following the introduction of the quota, for example, the number of students enrolled from Beverly Hills High School declined from 67 to 20, while Fairfax declined from 20 to 1.
+Between 1949 and 1952, following the introduction of the quota, for example, the number of students enrolled from Beverly Hills High School declined from 67 to 20, while Fairfax declined from 20 to 1.
 Stanford also misled investigations, parents and alumni who inquired for decades.

-In the 1970s quotas on Jews gradually disappeared and admission of students of Jewish origin rose in American higher education.
+In the 1970s, quotas on Jews gradually disappeared, and admission of students of Jewish origin rose in American higher education.